PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Introduction

-The primary protection strategy relies on watermark-based copyright auditing methods \cite{yao2024promptcare}.
+Conventional data protection techniques, such as data encryption~\cite{Posterccs24encryption} and access control~\cite{yang2024pmaccess}, are inherently inadequate for safeguarding system prompts.
+This inadequacy stems from the operational nature of LLM-based applications: to guide model behavior, the system prompt must be transmitted to the model during every inference.
+Consequently, the LLM itself becomes an intrinsic channel through which the system prompt can be accessed, either directly or indirectly, by adversaries.
+To address this challenge, watermark-based copyright auditing methods are recently proposed to protect the system prompt \cite{yao2024promptcare}.
 These methods modify the original system prompt by embedding a \emph{conditional instruction}, \ie, optimizing the prompt token by token to interact with an owner-defined \emph{trigger}.
 The presence of the trigger activates the instruction, inducing distinctive generation behaviors.
 Under normal queries, LLM-based applications using the watermarked prompt behave similarly to those using the original prompt.
 However, when queries contain the trigger, the watermarked prompt enforces copyright-related responses (\eg, exhibiting a distinct logit distribution).
 In particular, depending on the application scenarios of system prompts, a valid prompt watermarking scheme should at least satisfy four main requirements: \textbf{(1)} effectiveness, \textbf{(2)} distinctiveness, \textbf{(3)} fidelity, and \textbf{(4)} robustness.
 Specifically, effectiveness requires that the owner can obtain expected information if their system prompt is stolen; distinctiveness ensures the owner can clearly differentiate between watermarked and normal prompts, thereby minimizing false positives; fidelity ensures that embedding the watermark does not significantly degrade the utility of the prompt; and robustness ensures resilience against adversarial removal or evasion.
 To the best of our knowledge, only injection-based prompt watermarking methods \cite{li2023protecting, yao2024promptcare} simultaneously satisfy all four requirements for system prompt copyright protection.
 In general, after constructing a training dataset and a verification dataset to optimize the prompt, this type of method influences the logit distribution for generating the next token of the \emph{trigger} and uses hypothesis testing for copyright verification.